Lesser sooty owl: Reproduction

 In general, Tyto owls have irregular and unpredictable breeding patterns. and can breed anytime of the year, termed “aseasonal breeding”.
 Although, they can have peaks of breeding activity in the spring during which prey is abundant.
 Breeding patterns vary from region to region but the owls generally breed from March until May.
 Nesting is determined by environmental factors such as rain and available prey.
-Lesser sooty owls have been reported using flooded gum (Eucalyptus grandis), brush cherry (Syzygium paniculatum), black bean (Castanospermum australe), ferntop ash (Ailanthus triphysa), and Ficus sp. to nest in.
+Lesser sooty owls have been reported using flooded gum (Eucalyptus grandis), brush cherry (Syzygium paniculatum), black bean (Castanospermum australe) and ferntop ash (Ailanthus triphysa) to nest in.

 These birds are monogamous and demonstrate parental care.
 Parents feed their young past 10 months old.
 Females will stay very close to the nest during breeding for 10 weeks or more.
 During incubation, males provide food for the female and the offspring.
 Once the young fledge, both parents contribute to feeding.
 Egg shape is described as oval or ellipsoid.
 Egg volume for the sooty owl ranges from 32.4 to 46.4 cm³ and the length of their eggs range from 4.45 to 5.39 cm.
 They usually have a clutch of 1 or 2 eggs, which is generally less than other owls and they only have one clutch a year.
 If a female lays more than one egg, she will lay them four days apart.
 Females incubate the eggs for 5–6 weeks.
 Young owls fledge after 2–3 months and leave their parents after 6–8 months.
 The young reveal dark plumage after 4 months.
 The newly independent owls leave as far as 10–20 km away from the nest.